 Brewing Capability – 5/5

-An Italian company, Saeco was the very first to launch a superautomatic espresso machine, and their long-standing expertise is evident here.
+An Italian company, Saeco was the very first to launch a super automatic espresso machine, and their long-standing expertise is evident here.
 The Picobaristo is a highly capable super-automatic espresso machine.

 It can make eight different types of espresso drink, as well as a simple glass of warm milk or hot water, and each one is completely customizable.

 Whether your drink is a cortado or a latte, you can choose between five brew strengths and three temperatures as well as adjust the drink size.
-If that sounds overwhelming, don’t worry, you can store your favorite beverage options with just one touch.
+If that sounds overwhelming, don’t worry, you can store your favourite beverage options with just one touch.

 ‘Make-Life-Easy’ Features – 4/5

 Automatic espresso machines are designed to make your life easier, and this one is no exception.
-Its large-capacity water tank and bean hopper mean less time wasted refilling, and its equally large-capacity ground coffee bin means fewer trips to the trash.
+Its large-capacity water tank and bean hopper mean less time wasted refilling, and its equally large-capacity ground coffee bin means fewer trips to the rubbish.
 And when things are getting too empty or too full, this coffee machine’s easy-read LCD screen warns you.
 Never again will the water tank run dry, causing potential damage.
 The water reservoir can be removed, for easy filling at the kitchen sink.

 The Picobaristo is also fast.
 Thanks to quick heat boiler technology, there’s no extra waiting for that precious first cup or the ones that come after.
-It only takes about two and a half minutes from turning it on to savoring (or gulping) that first shot.
+It only takes about two and a half minutes from turning it on to savouring (or gulping) that first shot.